-The DSP application proposes to install both wall-mounted and pole-mounted lighting throughout the site.
+The applicant plans to install both wall-mounted and pole-mounted lighting throughout the site.
 Lighting has been placed to highlight building entrances and to provide patrons with a bright and safe atmosphere, while not causing a glare onto adjoining properties, as referenced in the photometric plan that was submitted with this application.
-Details of the proposed lighting have been included in the application.
-Staff find that the submitted photometric plan shows adequate light for users on-site and is sufficient for illuminating drive aisles, building entries, and walking paths throughout the site.
+Details of the approved lighting have been included in the application.
+The Planning Board finds that the submitted photometric plan shows adequate light for users on-site and is sufficient for illuminating drive aisles, building entries, and walking paths throughout the site.
 A condition is included herein requiring the applicant to note on the plans that all light fixtures for this DSP are fully cut-off and directed downward to reduce glare and light spill-over.